Welcome to the White Hart Hotel and Leisure Club

 The White Hart Hotel, Lewes, is an historic coaching Inn with Tudor origins situated right in the centre of Lewes, the County town of East Sussex.

 The White Hart hotel has been a popular meeting place for centuries, and today the hotel offers a blend of traditional and modern accommodation for visitors who are drawn to both Lewes and Sussex to pursue a variety of interests.
 Take advantage of our perfect location to walk on the South Downs, enjoy Opera at Glyndebourne, appreciate the art and literature at Charleston and Monks House, or simply visit the wonderful coastline nearby.
-The White Hart, Lewes, also boasts a good reputation for food and drink catering for weddings, private celebrations and conferences, and it also makes an ideal venue for a short break.
-The neighbouring towns of Brighton and Eastbourne, with their own distinctive characters, are also well worth a visit whilst staying in Lewes.
+The White Hart, Lewes, also boasts a good reputation for food and drink catering for weddings, private celebrations and conferences .
+Event 2019 The neighbouring towns of Brighton and Eastbourne, with their own distinctive characters, are also well worth a visit whilst staying in Lewes.

 Complimentary entrance to the Harts leisure club with heated indoor swimming pool, spa and gym is available to hotel residents and a range of treatments are available by prior arrangement.